Basic information on plastics

 Polystyrene

 Polystyrene (especially the medical quality, as we are using) is fully transparent, very pure, and so "leachables" are much less of a problem than with all other materials.
-Therefore, polystyrene is the material of choice when working with cultures that are sensitive to leachables (animal cells such as CHO and HEK cells).
+Therefore, polystyrene is the material of choice when working with cultures that are sensitive to leachables (e.g. animal cells such as CHO and HEK cells).

 However, polystyrene has two physical disadvantages:

 • It starts melting at approximately 80 degrees Celsius, and can therefore not be autoclaved.
-Gamma-irradiated by the producer is the state-of-the-art method of sterilisation (also for Enzyscreen).
+Gamma-irradiation by the producer is the state-of-the-art method of sterilisation (also for Enzyscreen).
 Since most laboratories do not have a gamma-irradiation facility, polystyrene products are sold as "disposable" and "single-use".
 Though re-use and sterilisation is possible to some extent (by soaking in ethanol, and subsequent drying in a laminar flow cabinet), this property severely limits the re-use, and so is co-responsible for the large amounts of plastic laboratory waste produced worlwide.

 • It is a relatively hard and brittle material, which puts limits to the shapes that can be produced by injection molding (the method of choice for production of MTPs).
 The main limitation is the "draft angle" which - for example - makes it technically difficult to produce 96-square deepwell MTPs.
 As a consequence, these are only available in polypropylene at present (only 96-half-deepwell MTPs CR1496c can be produced in polystyrene)